bparanj/crystal/security/linux/nosuid.md

 In Debian, the `nosuid` option is used when mounting a file system to enhance security.
-Here's what it does:

 ### **Function of `nosuid`**
 - **Disables SUID/SGID Bits**: The `nosuid` option prevents the execution of programs with the **set-user-identifier (SUID)** and **set-group-identifier (SGID)** bits set.
 These bits allow a program to run with the privileges of the file's owner or group, which can be a security risk if misused¹.